Getting Started with aer

 --bootstrap-db bootstrap.db \

 --bootstrap-tables OrgWideEmailAddressLeave --bootstrap-tables unset to copy every table from the bootstrap database, or repeat --bootstrap-tables for each table you want to include.
-The bootstrap file is read-only; aer copies the data into its own database (in-memory or --db) and never modifies the source file.
+The bootstrap file is read-only; aer copies the data into its own in-memory database and never modifies the source file.

 With packages and data dialed in, aer delivers production-faithful Apex tests that run in seconds on your laptop.
 Extend the setup as your dependencies grow, check in the configuration, and the whole team—including CI—benefits from fast, dependable feedback.